edogab33/TIRESIA-public/README.md

 - TIRESIA_agglomerative.ipynb: contains the code about the Agglomerative Clustering approach.

 - anon_booking_history.csv: it's the dataset we collected and used.
-The real students' codes have been hidden.
+The real students' codes have been hidden to preserve their privacy.

 The notebook with all the code about our first attempt can be opened in Jupyter or Google Colab.